At a glance

 There are many ways you can ease your child’s homework stress.
 Begin by helping your child create a homework station and learn how to use a homework planner to organize and manage time.

-You can also use this three-point “check” system for homework:
+You can also use this three-point “check” system for homework.

-- Check in.
-Check in with your child after school to find out how much homework was assigned, what it is, and when it’s due.
-This gives you a chance to talk with your child about what support and supplies to plan for.
-It also lets your child know you think homework is important.
+1. Check in.
+Check-ins give you a chance to talk with your child about what homework support they might need.
+They also let your child know you think homework is important.

-It’s also a good idea to keep in touch with your child’s teacher.
-Be aware of the homework policies, like whether late papers are accepted.
+Talk with the teacher about homework policies, like whether late assignments are accepted.
 Once you know the expectations, you have a place to start if you need to speak with the teacher about making accommodations for your child.

 You may think your child likes it when you step in and take over the homework.
-But learning to do it independently will teach your child important skills—not to mention the value of perseverance.
+But learning to do it independently will teach your child important skills — not to mention the value of perseverance.

 Key takeaways

-Set up a homework station and show your child how to use a planner.
+• Set up a homework station and show your child how to use a planner.
 These changes can make homework less of a struggle.

-If your child is spending more than 10 minutes per grade level on homework, touch base with the teacher.
+• If your child is spending more than 10 minutes per grade level on homework, touch base with the teacher.
 It might make sense to reduce your child’s workload.

-Use a check in, check up, and check over system.
+• Use a check in, check up, and check over system.
 This can help you be a positive part of the homework process.